linkedin/linkedin.github.com/pages/gsoc/projects/data/projects/wp-artisan.md

 - Deployment and server migration solution

 ##### Deliverables
-- Funcitonality extensions for the command line tool specified.
+- Functionality extensions for the command line tool specified.